Crypto Web3+ Semantic AI adTech Strategy

 Executive Summary:

-The Intellisophic AI strategy reframes the $1.5 trillion adTech market for next gen search around winning the AI race: dominate the most valuable, reachable segments with semantic targeting instead of chasing the entire market with another LLM.
+The iKnowit/Intellisophic AI strategy reframes the multi-trillion adTech market for next gen search around winning the AI race by dominating the most valuable, reachable segments with semantic targeting instead of chasing the entire market with another LLM.
 The product is a semantic DSP–SSP powered by a verified knowledge graph that matches advertiser intent to user context (e.g., “durable backpacks” yields ads for lifetime-warranty hiking gear), delivering higher relevance and measurable lift.

-The platform is Web3-native: Intellisophic provides the open API and DePIN interface; the community maintains the semantic AI model (SAM); and A non profit governance runs via a DAO.
+The iknowit supported DAO community maintains the semantic AI model (SAM); operates a public benefit project (AICYC.org) bringing clean knowledge to human and AI consumers.
 Utility tokens handle payments, staking, and voting, while stablecoin settlements (USDC/DAI) shield participants from volatility, unlock emerging-market demand, and let the treasury earn 4–8% DeFi yield to reinforce reserves.
+Novel but necessary blockchain conceots like Maximal Extractable Value (MEV) are discussed in separate addendum below.

 I. Semantic Knowledge Infrastructure for DSP-SSP Interchange